 This varies with the particular track and project.
 Sometimes it is a good idea to leave fades (either in our out) for the mastering room, particularly if crossfades between tracks might be involved.

 We create the premasters for your disk in the universally accepted DDP format.
-The DDP file set is delivered on CD-R (or DVD-R) media, burned at slow speed, currently using the high quality disks made by Taiyo Yuden.
-If your replication plant of choice can't work with DDP for some reason, we can supply your master as an audio CD-R.
+The DDP file set is delivered on DVD-R media, burned at slow speed, currently using the high quality disks made by Taiyo Yuden.
+To ensure the highest quality results, it is important that your replication plant of choice can work with a DDP file set.

 The glass master is created by the replication plant from the DDP file set (or CD-R if necessary) created in the mastering room.
 Though the DDP (or CD-R) is often referred to as the "CD Master", technically it is the "PreMaster".
 You can think of the glass master as the first "mold" in a series the replication plant will create in order to arrive at a "stamper", which is what is used for the creation of the final "pressed" disks.